 Home care costs UK

 CareGauge UK currently uses a broad home-care guide range of £28 to £36 an hour for personal care at home.
 That is only the starting point.
-Short, frequent calls can turn a seemingly modest hourly price into a much higher weekly bill.
+The weekly total often matters more than the headline hourly rate because short, frequent visits can turn a modest-looking price into a much higher bill over a full week.

 What often moves the total